esl/code-beam-europe/_talks/seqex-building-a-midi-sequencer-with-elixir.md

 ---
+tags:
+  - PubSub
+  - Collaborative
-tags: PubSub, Collaborative, Musical
+  - Musical
 level: Introductory and overview
 title: "SeqEx: Building a MIDI Sequencer with Elixir"
 speakers: -_participants/dino-costa.md

 ---
-In this session we'll start by exploring how MIDI messages are structured. _x000D_ We'll then explore the midiex (https://hex.pm/packages/midiex) library and understand how Elixir's binary pattern-matching can help us easily write and read these MIDI messages._x000D_
+In this session we'll start by exploring how MIDI messages are structured.
+We'll then explore the midiex (https://hex.pm/packages/midiex) library and understand how Elixir's binary pattern-matching can help us easily write and read these MIDI messages.
 Finally, we'll discuss how we can leverage the GenServer pattern, together with Phoenix LiveView, to build a MIDI sequencer that can be used by everyone to make some music 🎵

 **Key Takeaways:**
-- Explore more art-related uses of programming_x000D_
+- Explore more art-related uses of programming
-- Better understanding of applications of the GenServer pattern_x000D_
+- Better understanding of applications of the GenServer pattern
 - Overview of how we can leverage Phoenix's PubSub and LiveView to build a real-time interactive UI

 **Target Audience:**